 Load balancing is a task to provide a single network service from multiple servers, sometimes known as a server farm.

-It also prevents clients from contacting with back-ends directly, which may have security benefits by hiding the structure of the internal network and preventing attacks on the kernel’s network stack or unrelated services running on other ports, but… what happens if the load balancer fails?
+It also prevents clients from contacting with back-ends directly, which may have security benefits by hiding the structure of the internal network and preventing attacks on the kernel network stack or unrelated services running on other ports, but… What happens if the load balancer fails?

 Load balancing gives the IT team a chance to achieve a significantly higher fault tolerance.
 That is the reason why the load balancer itself does not become a single point of failure.
 Load balancers must be implemented in high availability cluster, i.e., a pair of appliances.
 The same example with an HA cluster for load balancing can be:

 We have seen the importance of setting an HA cluster.
-Now we are going to see how to configure it with Zen Load Balancer.
+Now we are going to see how to configure it with Zevenet Load Balancer.

 - Ensure that ntp service is configured and working fine in both future nodes of the cluster.